The Diamond Challenge is a premier entrepreneurial education competition.

 Seasoned entrepreneurs and business leaders will be available to mentor individual teams.
 Most mentoring will occur via virtual office hour appointments.

-All registration is on a first come, first served basis and will close on January 22 or when we reach our limit on the number of teams that can participate, whichever comes first.
+All registration is on a first come, first served basis and will close in December 2014 or when we reach our limit on the number of teams that can participate, whichever comes first.

 Written Concepts Due & Preliminary Round Events

 Written concepts are due approximately 4 weeks prior to each team’s Preliminary Round pitch.
-The list below includes the presentation date for each specific site:
+The date for each specific site below will be announced by September 1, 2014.

-Delaware Technical Community College – Owens Campus (Georgetown, DE), March 5, 2014
+Delaware Technical Community College – Owens Campus (Georgetown, DE)

-Delaware Technical Community College - Wilmington Campus (Wilmington, DE), March 29, 2014
+Delaware Technical Community College - Wilmington Campus (Wilmington, DE)

-Delaware Technical Community College - Terry Campus (Dover, DE), April 7, 2014
+Delaware Technical Community College - Terry Campus (Dover, DE)

 Prizes & Rules